ianastafeva/Tolk_test/chat_model_voyage/README.md

 # Folder description

-This folder contains the pre-trained save model (chatbot)
+This folder contains the pre-trained save model (chatbot) for the domain specified in the folder name